-Today we have programmers of many different abilities.
+Today we have programmers of many abilities.
 We have people who spend all their time writing code in Office VBA to perform mail merges, calculate spreadsheets and much more.
 You may laugh but they are still programming.
-Next up we have the hobbyist who likes writing windows applications with terrible interfaces.
+Next up we have the hobbyist who likes writing Windows applications with terrible interfaces.
 Chances are he's using Visual Basic and having lots of fun.

-Why are we constantly chasing our tails.
+Why are we constantly chasing our tails

 Does my next task require me to know C++ or does it need ASP, VBscript or Jscript with a smattering of Java.
 Wouldn't it be great to use my existing skills or even build on top of them?

-What I want for software development.
+What I want for software development

 Over the last 13 years or so I have seen many changes in software development.
 I have seen attempts to make program development easier and more reliable however what I have not seen is software development being fun again.
-I read Microsoft Systems Journal, I really did, but reading C++ code using Microsoft Foundation Classes quite honestly turned me off completely.
+I have read Microsoft Systems Journal, I really have, but reading C++ code using Microsoft Foundation Classes quite honestly turned me off completely.
 I could more or less follow the Charles Petzold style of Windows C programming but the time taken to build an application made me walk away.

 I also have a dream.....

-I want to be able to write programs that are as sophisticated as the guy writing Petzold style C programs using Win32 API calls.
+I want to be able to write programs that are as sophisticated as the guy writing Petzold style C programs using the Win32 API calls.
 However I don't want to take years to do it.

 Can these people ever co-exist in a development environment?
-They can with .NET
+They can with .NET.

 The idea behind .NET is that you write in what whatever supported language you want and use the same compiler.
 So I could write in C++ or you could write in Visual Basic but we would run the same code and more or less output the same runtime.

 This gets better.
 Rather than use existing languages, Microsoft has added a new language to the fold and called it C#.
 This language is like taking Pascal, Java and a smattering of C++ and mixing them in a huge software development pot.
-The result is a clean easy to use language and should be considered a next step up from Visual Basic.
+The result is a clean, easy to use language and should be considered a next step up from Visual Basic.
 In fact I would say that C# should be taught in place of where Pascal used to be.

 The story doesn't stop here though